2025 Virginia Tech Hokies football team

-The 2025 Virginia Tech Hokies football team represents Virginia Tech as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
-The Hokies play their home games at Lane Stadium on the Campus of Virginia Tech in Blacksburg, Virginia.
+The 2025 Virginia Tech Hokies football team represented Virginia Tech as a member of the Atlantic Coast Conference (ACC) during the 2025 NCAA Division I FBS football season.
+The Hokies played their home games at Lane Stadium on the Campus of Virginia Tech in Blacksburg, Virginia.

 The first three games were led by fourth-year head coach Brent Pry, until his firing after a lopsided loss to Old Dominion.
 Offensive coordinator Philip Montgomery, former head coach of Tulsa, was named as interim head coach.

+The Virginia Tech Hokies drew an average home attendance of 59,946, the highest of all American football teams from Virginia.